ksk98/RaccoonTheThird/README.md

    ./gradlew bootjar
    ```
 The jar will be located at `./build/libs`.
-To connect to the app from the client locally, connect to address localhost with a port assigned to property `serversocket.port` in the `application.properties` file (default 3435).

 ### Launch parameters
 The project supports overloading of application properties via jar launch parameters.